metablaster/WindowsFirewallRuleset/docs/FirewallParameters.md

 ## Hidden parameters

-Following hidden parameters are part of CIM class and are not visible in firewall UI
+The following hidden parameters are part of CIM class and are not visible in firewall UI

 ### StatusCode